jonkoops/matomo-tracker/packages/react/README.md

 ## Advanced usage

-By default the Matomo Tracker will send the window's document title and location, but you're able to send your own values.
+By default the Matomo Tracker will send the window's document title and location, or send your own values.
 Also, [custom dimensions](https://matomo.org/docs/custom-dimensions/) can be used:

 ```js
 import { useMatomo } from '@datapunt/matomo-tracker-react'